hitokiri-mata/katacoda-courses/kubernetes-applications/helm/step1-install.md

 The Helm CLI tool deploys charts to Kubernetes.
 A server side component can accept the chart and submit the YAML declarations to Kubernetes.
 The chart is a deployable unit that can be inspected, listed, updated and removed.

 Interact with Helm start with a command-line tool (CLI).
-It can be downloaded from https://github.com/kubernetes/helm/releases
+Helm can be downloaded from https://github.com/kubernetes/helm/releases

 `curl -LO https://storage.googleapis.com/kubernetes-helm/helm-v2.11.0-linux-amd64.tar.gz
 tar -xvf helm-v2.11.0-linux-amd64.tar.gz